top of page

 Drop-Off and Pick-Up

 Each morning, please monitor your child's health and take note of any symptoms of illness or COVID-19.
 When in doubt, please do not bring your child to school.
 Drop-off and pick-up will be as contact-free as possible but all parents and caregivers are allowed to enter our program at any time upon request.
-We ask you to follow all current mask wearing and social distancing policies in effect at Little Wings at that time.
-You will be asked to sanitize your hands and your childrens' hands and signing your child in implies that you have answered "no" to all the Health Screening Questions below each day on the daily sign-in form.
+We ask you to follow all current health policies in effect at Little Wings at that time.
+You will be asked to sanitize your hands and your childrens' hands before entering program.

 Illness Occurring at School